dasarpai/old.dasarpai.github.io/_booksummary/2024-12-06-Interview-Suder-Pichai-Google-Dealbook-Event-2024.md

 ![Interview-Sundar-Pichai-Google-Dealbook-Event-2024](/assets/images/booksummary/7532-Interview-Sundar-Pichai-Google-Dealbook-Event-2024.jpg)

-# Key Themes and Ideas from Sundar Pichai's Interview
+# Key Themes and Ideas from Interview with Sundar Pichai @ Google at Dealbook Event 2024

 These themes illustrate Google’s strategies, challenges, and aspirations under Sundar Pichai's leadership, with a strong focus on advancing AI responsibly.